dartmouth-dltg/container_management_labels/README.md

 ## Barcodes

-The barcodes are generated using the jQuery barcode plugin from http://barcode-coder.com/en/barcode-jquery-plugin-201.html The following barcode types are available and defaults to codabar:
+The barcodes are generated using the jQuery barcode plugin from http://barcode-coder.com/en/barcode-jquery-plugin-201.html The following barcode types are available - codabar is the default type:

     codabar (Codabar - numeric, typically used in libraries) code11 (Code 11 - numeric, typically used in telecom)